CAWaterBoardDataCenter/trash-data-dive-2021/README.md

 ### How do I join?
 Registration is in two steps:
-1. Register on [Eventbrite](https://www.eventbrite.com/e/trash-data-dive-2021-tickets-178226840277) by Monday, October 25th.
-All registrants will receive a calendar invite as a save-the-date.
-A Zoom link to the event will be emailed to all registrants on Tuesday, October 26th.
+1. Register on [Zoom](https://waterboards.zoom.us/meeting/register/tJcpcequqjooG9fOcH59gx3ckXFx4oHMfy7n) by Monday, October 25th.
+All registrants will receive a calendar invite and link to our Zoom meeting room for the 2 days of the event!
 2. Fill out this [Google form](https://forms.gle/b4PdHAAzDghwEJmR6) so we can learn more about your interest in trash data!

 ***